skiadas/WebAppsCourse/notes/sample_page.md

   padding: 10px;
 }

-html, body {
-   height:100%;
-}

 main {
-   position: relative;
-   height: 100%;
+   display: flex;
+   flex-direction: row;
 }

-#sidebar, #content {
-   min-height: 100%;
-}

 #sidebar {
-   float: left;
-   width: 25%;
+   flex: 1;
+   padding: 1em;
    background-color: #799657;
 }

 #content {
-   float: right;
-   width: 75%;
+   flex: 3;
+   padding: 1em;
    background-color: #EFF4E9;
 }

 footer {
    border-top: 1px solid #4A523F;
    padding: 10px;
-   clear: both;
 }
 ```

-Some of this stuff is somewhat intuitive:
+So here is what is going on:

 - The main regions are all given background colors.
-- The header receives some padding, so that text does not hit the boundaries.
+- The sidebar, content, header and footer receive some padding, so that text does not hit the boundaries.
-- The sidebar and content are both set to float opposite each other, and with widths totaling 100%.

-Then we get to some trickier stuff:

-- The footer has a "clear: both" rule, that tells CSS to "clear all floats".
-It means that it should stop positioning items relative to the previous two floats, and should instead start fresh after those two floats.
-This will make sure that the footer follows both the sidebar and the main content.
-- There is a section that specifies that the `main` area should be relatively positioned (which doesn't really change it in any way) and with 100% height.
-Then the sidebar and content areas, which were floating, have specified to have 100% min-height, meaning that they should occupy all the available vertical space from their parent.
-For floating elements this only works if their parent is relatively positioned.
-If we do not do it this way, the background colors to those sections won't extend all the way to the footer.

-This is the reality of standard CSS, some somewhat simple stuff becomes very difficult/counter-intuitive to do.

-To see what can go wrong in CSS design, try adding padding to the sidebar and content items.
+- The "main" section is set to "display" as "flex" and with a "flex-direction" set to row.
+This means that its children should arrange themselves horizontally next to each other, forming columns.
+- The sidebar and content, which are the children of "main", are given "flex" values that indicate their relative size.
+In this case we want the content to be three times as large as the sidebar.

+At this point, let's go ahead and add: `display: flex;` to the header rule.
+This will allow the image and header text to stand next to each other.

 ### Typography